peterkappus/hugo-pk/content/blog/setting-okr-targets-and-psychological-safety/index.md

 ## "Psychological Safety"?

-At work (or anywhere for that matter), [Psychological safety](https://en.wikipedia.org/wiki/psychological_safety) is critical to allowing people to do their best, to learn and support each other, and (quite often) to prevent catastrophe.
+At work (or anywhere for that matter), [psychological safety](https://en.wikipedia.org/wiki/psychological_safety) is critical to allowing people to do their best, to learn and support each other, and (quite often) to prevent catastrophe.
 It's what allows people to be free from fear, shame, and guilt so that they speak up, ask difficult questions, and try new things. **It's the basis of both resilience and innovation**.

 In times of great upheaval and transition (hello, 2020!), psychological safety is vital to the survival of any organisation, social construct, or relationship.
 [Amy Edmondson](https://www.hbs.edu/faculty/Pages/profile.aspx?facId=6451) has written a [whole book](https://fearlessorganization.com/) on the topic and gave [this short talk](https://www.youtube.com/watch?v=LhoLuui9gX8) if you’d like a primer.

-As Dr. Edmondson says in the video above, nobody shows up for work wanting to look “[ignorant, incompetent, intrusive, or negative](https://www.youtube.com/watch?v=LhoLuui9gX8&t=1m40s)”.
+As Edmondson says in the video above, nobody shows up for work wanting to look “[ignorant, incompetent, intrusive, or negative](https://www.youtube.com/watch?v=LhoLuui9gX8&t=1m40s)”.
 We want to be seen as capable, positive, and consistently delivering on our commitments.

  [Writing in 2003](https://www.researchgate.net/publication/8150380_A_Typology_of_Organisational_Cultures), sociologist Ron Westrum identified three primary organisational types:  Pathological, Bureaucratic, and Generative. _Pathological_ organisations are marked by low coöperation, low responsibility, "blamestorming", and nonexistent innovation.
 At the opposite end, _generative_ organisations are marked by high coöperation, learning from mistakes, and implementing novel approaches.

 The thing is, innovation requires risk and risk usually involves some degree of failure along the way.
 The only way to guarantee 100% "success" 100% of the time is to follow an established process to the letter and give up on innovation.

-A line cook will rarely make a bad omelet :fried_egg: but a bold chef will very often come up with disastrous recipes on the way to creating a new dish which is surprising and delightful.
-Thomas Edison famously tried thousands of different materials before landing on a tungsten filament.
+A line cook will rarely make a bad omelet :fried_egg: but a bold chef will very often come up with disastrous recipes on the way to creating something groundbreaking and delightful.
+Thomas Edison famously tried thousands of different materials before landing on a tungsten lightbulb filament.
 Between 2008 and 2010 the Google Chrome team repeatedly set (and "failed" to achieve) audacious stretch goals for weekly active users starting at 20 million and eventually achieving 111 million weekly active users.<sup>1</sup>

 > I have not failed.
 I've just found 10,000 ways that won't work. <br> – Thomas Edison

 ## What to do?

-If you find yourself in a **pathological** or **bureaucratic** organisation with low **psychological safety**, OKRs can still be a useful tool for self-knowledge and improvement across the org.
+If you find yourself in a **pathological** or **bureaucratic** organisation with low **psychological safety**, OKRs can still be a useful tool for self-knowledge and improvement across the organisation.
 If teams are under pressure to deliver at (or near) 100%, you can simply scale your ambitions accordingly.

 Imagine that you have a big "dial" next to your Key Result targets.
 In an ideal world, you'd start with 50/50 confidence.
 In other words, you'd pick targets which get you "uncomfortably excited" (to quote Larry Page)<sup>1</sup>.
 In your world, **you might have to dial down your ambition** so that you can get closer to 100% and manage the optics around what you can do.
 Maybe it's not a 40% increase in revenue, but a 25% increase...or less.
+If you need to turn down the heat while your teams get comfortable with OKRs, do it.

 {{< wide_pic moja-msanii-vO9-gal54go-unsplash Resize 800x "Photo by Moja Msanii on Unsplash" "https://unsplash.com/photos/vO9-gal54go?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink">}}